In-band on-channel: Switzerland

 due to the high penetration of DAB+ and lack of interest in HD Radio.

 DAB+ penetration in Switzerland has now reached 99.5% as of 2018.

 Thailand

 HD Radio transmission in Thailand was started in April 2006.
 Radio of Thailand had created a public IBOC HD radio network targeting mass transit commuters in Thailand's capital of Bangkok.
 To receive the broadcasts, more than 10,000 HD Radio receivers were installed in buses.

 Ukraine

-The first FM HD Radio broadcasts in Kiev went on the air in October 2006 on two FM stations operated by the First Ukrainian Radio Group.
+The first FM HD Radio broadcasts in Kyiv went on the air in October 2006 on two FM stations operated by the First Ukrainian Radio Group.

 Vietnam

 Voice of Vietnam (VOV) commenced AM and FM HD Radio transmissions in Hanoi in June, 2008 including multicasting, in anticipation of making HD Radio technology a standard.

 United States

 As of June 2008, more than 1,700 HD Radio stations were broadcasting 2,432 HD Radio channels.
 HD Radio technology is the only digital technology approved by the FCC for digital AM and FM broadcasting in the US.
 Over 60 different HD Radio receivers are on sale in over 12,000 stores nationwide, including Apple, Best Buy, Target, and Wal-Mart.

 As of May 2007, FMeXtra is on several dozen stations.
 Several hundred stations belonging to the Idea Bank consortium will also have FMeXtra installed.